xlnwel/model-free-algorithms/readme.md

 <img src="/results/Architecture.png" alt="average score in tensorboard" height="650">
 </p>

+Algorithms are implemented in [algo](https://github.com/xlnwel/model-free-algorithms/tree/master/algo)

 ## Notes

 Distributed Algorithms are implemented using [Ray](https://ray.readthedocs.io/en/latest/), a flexible, high-performance distributed execution framework.

 Due to the lack of a Mujoco license, all algorithms are tested on the [LunarLanderContinuous-v2](https://gym.openai.com/envs/LunarLanderContinuous-v2) and [BipedalWalker-v2](https://gym.openai.com/envs/BipedalWalker-v2/) environments from OpenAI's Gym and solve them.
 In particular, our TD3 and SAC solve BipedalWalker-v2 in 2-4 hours, significantly faster than the best one on the [Leaderboard](https://github.com/openai/gym/wiki/Leaderboard#bipedalwalker-v2).
 On the other hand, PPO, which runs in 32-environment vector, steadily solves it in 5-8 hours.
 TD3 is further tested on `BipedalWalkerHardcore-v2` with resNets and other modifications, achieving about 200+ scores averaged over 100 episodes after 15-hour training.
-Performance figures and some further experimental results are recorded in "algo/on_policy/readme.md" and "algo/off_policy/readme.md".
+Performance figures and some further experimental results are recorded in [on-policy algorithms](https://github.com/xlnwel/model-free-algorithms/tree/master/algo/on_policy) and [off-policy algorithms](https://github.com/xlnwel/model-free-algorithms/tree/master/algo/off_policy).

 Best arguments are kept in "args.yaml" in each algorithm folder.
 If you want to modify some arguments, do not modify it in "args.yaml".
-It is better to first pass the experimental arguments to `gs` defined in "run/train.py" to verify that they do improve the performance.
+It is better to first pass the experimental arguments to `gs` defined in [run/train.py](https://github.com/xlnwel/model-free-algorithms/blob/master/run/train.py) to verify that they do improve the performance.

 ## Requirements